Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Warm Mineral Springs, located in North Port, is a naturally occuring, water-filled sink hole that over the years has drawn people hoping they will be healed by its mineral-rich waters.
+Notes: Warm Mineral Springs, located in North Port, is a naturally occuring, water-filled sink hole that over the years has drawn people hoping to be healed by its mineral-rich waters.
 Home prices have increased a whopping 49% since last year.
 The population has grown 15% during the last decade.

 Recommended as a Retirement Spot?
 Yes